sameersaeed/minify/README.md

 ## Architecture
 ![Minify Architecture](https://github.com/sameersaeed/minify/releases/download/images/minify-architecture.png)
 - HTTP requests, clicks, and usage stats are handled by the Go backend
-- User data and generated URLs are stored in PostgreSQL
+- User data and generated URLs are stored in PostgreSQL database
 - Prometheus collects metrics from backend for monitoring

 ## Local Setup